innohack2021/python-hitchhiker/README.md

 #### Python-hichhiker focuses to...

- * Serve as desktop app (windows, macOS and Linux) and web service
+ * Serve as desktop app (windows, macOS and Linux) and web service.
- * Provide a boilerplate to manage user information based on Express
+ * Provide a boilerplate to manage user information based on Express.
- * Help developers to build a coding practice website
+ * Help developers to build a coding practice website.
- * Make learning programming languages easy for everyone
+ * Make learning programming languages easy for everyone.
- * Display the result of a code on your browser without any software tools
+ * Display the result of a code on your browser without any software tools.

 #### User Features